Ultra-Proxy/Nebula-work-on-dis--1/README.md

 Ultra.
 A proxy made by two middle schoolers lol
-We are from the not so proud school of Cedar Valley Middle School of rrisd Coded by Jamal jackson Tweaked by Eld links are deployed by anonymous
+We are from the not so proud school of Cedar Valley Middle School of rrisd Coded by Jamal jackson.
+Tweaked to perfection by Eld links are deployed by anonymous

 How did we make this you say?
 "Get better lol"